ShrutiChhikara140/dps-expressjs-challenge/README.md

   - `404 Not Found`: No reports found with the required word frequency.
   - `500 Internal Server Error`: Error fetching or processing reports.
 - **Database Changes**: None.

+## Additional Notes
+- Added `dist/` to `.eslintignore` to avoid linting compiled files, as they are auto-generated from source code.
+- Added `dist/` to `.gitignore` to exclude build artifacts from version control, keeping the repository clean and focused on source files.